 The “Swing Bed” is a concept developed by Medicare in the 1970’s to fill underutilized hospital beds and due to the lack of nursing home beds in rural areas.
-These two issues have resolved themselves over times, partly due to the conversion of most rural hospitals to Critical Access Hospitals like Barton County Memorial Hospital.
+These two issues have resolved themselves over times, partly due to the conversion of most rural hospitals to Critical Access Hospitals like Cox Barton County Hospital.

 A swing bed doesn’t swing physically, but it changes the way Medicare reimburses for the care provided to the patient.
 A patient being treated for an acute condition can remain in the hospital for follow-up care rather than be discharged to home when they are not quite ready or discharged to the nursing home when they really only need care for a few more days or weeks.
 The patient stays in the same bed, receives the same care, but the services are billed differently.
 Or the patient may have been hospitalized in facility away from home and be transferred back to their local hospital for their swing bed stay.

 Medicare does not require your physician to see you daily while you are in the swing bed program.
 You may also notice changes in nursing procedures:

 Each patient will be visited by the activity staff and assessed for interests.
 Individual and group activities are provided.
 You are encouraged to participate in the activity program.